apache/openwhisk/docs/apigateway.md

 ```
 ok: deleted API /club
 ```
+### Changing the configuration

+You can edit the configuration file to configure API Gateway extensions such as disabling or enabling CORS, for more info on the format of the configuration file reger to the API Gateway [docs](https://github.com/openwhisk/openwhisk-apigateway/blob/master/doc/v2/management_interface_v2.md#gateway-specific-extensions).

+### Importing the configuration

 Now let's restore the API named `Book Club` by using the file `club-swagger.json`
 ```